zenitheesc/Zoio/README.md

 All done with the Arduino IDE v2.0.

 The code for the radio and FSK functions was also made by us because, at the time, no FSK-able libraries existed.
-It can be found [HERE](https://github.com/JulioCalandrin/SX127X-FSK-LoRa).
+It can be found here: [SX127X-FSK-LoRa](https://github.com/JulioCalandrin/SX127X-FSK-LoRa).
 The only changes made were altering the pin write and SPI functions to the Arduino ones.

 ## The transmitter: